Har HaMenuchot: Points of interest

 A man prays at the tomb of Aharon Rokeach, the fourth Belzer rebbe.

 Near the main entrance lies the original Chelkat Harabbonim (חלקת הרבנים, "Rabbis' Section") operated by the Ashkenazi (Perushim) burial society, which includes the graves of many gedolim of the past 60 years from around the world.
 The largest grave in this section is that of Rabbi Aharon Rokeach, the fourth Belzer Rebbe, which has become a shrine for thousands of visitors annually.
 An area of dalet amos (four cubits) surrounds this grave.
 An iron parapet constructed nearby allows Kohanim to pray near the rabbinical graves without exposing themselves to tumah (ritual impurity).
 Another Chelkas Harabbonim is located on the north slope of the hill; this is the resting place for Rabbis Shlomo Wolbe, Nosson Meir Wachtfogel, and Yosef Shalom Elyashiv, among others.

-A grave known as a segula (propitious remedy) for childless women is that of Miriam ha-Koveset (מרים הכובסת, Miriam the Laundress), who only worked in the homes of Torah scholars, including Rabbi Yosef Shalom Elyashiv and the Zvhiller Rebbe, Rabbi Shlomo Goldman.
+A grave known as a segula (propitious remedy) for childless women is that of Miriam ha-Koveset (מרים הכובסת, Miriam the Laundress), who only worked in the homes of Torah scholars, including Rabbi Yosef Shalom Elyashiv and the Zvhiller Rebbe, Rabbi Shlomo "Shlomke" Goldman.
 Once Miriam asked the Zvhiller Rebbe for a blessing for children, but he blessed her that in her merit, others would merit to have children.
 Twenty-nine years after her death in 1964, one of her neighbors had a dream in which Miriam appeared to her, told her of the Zvhiller Rebbe's promise, and gave her directions to her grave.
 On her yahrzeit that year, busloads of women came to pray at the grave while a Torah scholar recited prayers for the elevation of her soul.
 There were 32 known cases of women who prayed at Miriam's grave and gave birth to children that year.
 Since then, her grave, located near the main parking lot, has been renovated and enlarged to accommodate women year-round.